-The next steps we are starting this spring are re-supporting the exterior porch and installing new floor boards, hiring a surveyor and landscape architect, and landscaping which includes adding a driveway and parking area in back, adding fencing, new sidewalks in the front and side of the house, a new sidewalk leading to the front door, new plantings, new sod, and removing two very large trees that are right next to the home and damaging the foundation.
+The next steps we are starting in the spring of 2018 are re-supporting the exterior porch and installing new floor boards, hiring a surveyor and landscape architect, and landscaping which includes adding a driveway and parking area in back, adding fencing, new sidewalks in the front and side of the house, a new sidewalk leading to the front door, new plantings, new sod, and removing two very large trees that are right next to the home and damaging the foundation.
 The site has to be surveyed, and a landscape architect will lay out a plan which we will present to the city soon.
 The expected total cost for the exterior is $50,000, and the entire project cost is estimated at $110,000 - $140,000.

 Photo Credits: (Top) In 1964, Ginger Rogers returned to Kansas City, MO to star in Tovarich at the Starlight Theater.
 During this visit, the image above was taken of Ginger Rogers and her mother, Lela Rogers (right), with Harry Truman at the Truman Library in Independence, MO (July 22, 1964) (Harry S Truman Library & Museum, July 22, 1964; Public Domain).
 Magazine photos Life Magazine March 2, 1942, (Vol. 12, No. 9) (Time, Inc.).
 Color photos of the interior and exterior of the home are copyright Marge Padgitt.